Pinhole Gum Surgery in Kerrville, TX

 Contact Us To Consult About The Pinhole Surgical Technique

 Don’t allow the poor positioning of your gums to affect your confidence in your appearance.
 With the Pinhole Surgical Technique, it’s easier than ever to repair your gums in no time.
 No sutures, no stitches, no scarring!
-Take advantage of this unique procedure at Precision Dentistry and Implants in Kerrville and Austin, TX.
+Take advantage of this unique procedure at Precision Dentistry and Implants in Kerrville, TX.